Cyunide/DCS-WebGCI-Helper/README.md

 # Developer Note
 When I made this, it was something small for me.
 I am simply sharing it to whoever would like to share.
 If you edit it all I ask is you retain the Cyunide in the title of the window for credit.

+# Downloading
+The entire source code is available.
+If you just want to use the program it is located in DCS-WebGCI-Helper/DCS WebGCI Helper/bin/Debug/DCS WebGCI Helper.exe and will run standalone without any install.

 # Instructions:
 ## Setup
 1. In the controls for your A-10.
 Set CDU 1 Key to LCtrl+1 (NOT LCtrl+Num1!!!)
 Be sure to use the number 1 above the q key.